vrijune/Web_CSS2/Web_dev_CSS2/README.md

 Web Lab 04 &ndash; CSS II
 ==========

-Begin by forking this repository into your namespace by clicking the ```fork``` button above, then selecting your username from the resulting window.
-Once completed, click the ```clone``` button, copy the ```Clone with HTTPS``` value.
-Open IntelliJ, and from the welcome screen click ```Check out from Version Control -> Git```, then paste the copied URL into the ```URL``` field of the resulting window.
-Provide your GitLab username and password if prompted.

-Explore the files in the project, familiarizing yourself with the content.

-When complete, demonstrate your code to your tutor.
-This must be verified with your tutor by the end of the week.

 Exercise One
 ----------
 In this exercise, you’re going to decorate an image of a Christmas tree with baubles, and place it all over a nice New Zealand landscape photograph.
 You will find the images used in this exercise in the ```ictgradschool/web/lab04/assets``` folder.
 Any HTML for this question should be placed in ```christmas_tree.html```, and any associated CSS should be written in ```style.css```.
 An example of what your page may look like when complete is shown below.